|Land Area||455 km2|

 Although the new governor to the islands was British, he governed according to French rules, and allowed previous French customs to remain intact.
 Slavery was completely abolished in 1835, and the island nation subsequently began to decline as exportation decreased.

-government, and conditions started improving when it was realized that coconuts could be grown with less labour.
+The anti-slavery stance was taken very seriously by the British government, and conditions started improving when it was realized that coconuts could be grown with less labour.

-Independence for the islands came in 1976, after the Seychelles People's United Party was formed and led by France-Albert Rene, campaigning for socialism and freedom from Britain
+Independence for the islands came in 1976, after the Seychelles People's United Party was formed and led by France-Albert Rene, campaigning for socialism and freedom from Britain.